mbwong/mbwong.github.com/_posts/2011-12-25-mckinsey-global-institute-tackles-big-data.md

 ---
 tags: data business
-title: McKinsey Global Institute tackles Big Data
+title: McKinsey's report on Big Data
 layout: post
 ---
-# McKinsey Global Institute tackles Big Data
+# McKinsey's report on Big Data

 Today I watched Michael Chui’s presentation at Strata 2011 and read the McKinsey Global Institute report ["Big data: The next frontier for innovation, competition, and productivity ."](http://www.mckinsey.com/Insights/MGI/Researc h/Technology_and_Innovation/Big_data_The_next_frontier_for_innovation) I figured someone might find it useful to see my notes here.
 It's a comprehesive overview of what C-level executives should know about big data.
 Here are my notes:

 Big data will be the basis of competition and driver of growth for many business.
 Why?